‘An accelerated cauldron of evolution’: Covid-19 patients with cancer, HIV, may play a role in emergence of variants

 Bhojwani, a leukemia specialist, wondered whether the lab results might be a mistake or — terrifyingly — a rare case of reinfection.
-But when the medical team dove deeper, they found evidence the original virus had been inside the boy all along, but evolving into more efficient forms.
+But when the medical team dove deeper, it found evidence the original virus had been inside the boy all along, evolving into more efficient forms.

 “We know viruses mutate,” Bhojwani said.
 “But we didn’t expect this.”

 The child’s case report, shared online last week, is one of about 15 similar ones involving immunocompromised patients and recently published in medical journals or preprint servers that have become an important puzzle piece for researchers seeking to understand the origins of the coronavirus variants taking over the world.
-Those reports lend support to an intriguing theory that some individuals with weakened immune systems due to cancer, HIV or other illnesses may act as incubators for new mutations — an idea bolstered by the astonishing fact that B.1.1.7 variant, first recognized in the United Kingdom, and B. 1.351, from South Africa, were found in some hospitalized patients months before their discovery in the outside world.
+Those reports lend support to an intriguing theory that some individuals with weakened immune systems due to cancer, HIV or other illnesses may act as incubators for new mutations — an idea bolstered by the astonishing fact that the B.1.1.7 variant, first recognized in the United Kingdom, and B. 1.351, from South Africa, were found in some hospitalized patients months before their discovery in the outside world.

-“The evidence points to these immunocompromised patients as an accelerated cauldron of evolution,” said David Pollack, a professor of genomics at the University of Colorado.
+“The evidence points to these immunocompromised patients as an accelerated cauldron of evolution,” said David Pollack, a professor of genomics at the University of Colorado at Boulder.

 Coronaviruses are generally believed to have strong proofreading capabilities, making them more stable than other viruses and therefore better targets for therapies and vaccines.
 In fact, when the mystery virus in Wuhan, China, turned out to be a coronavirus, many scientists were initially relieved, pointing out the virus’s rate of change was approximately half that of influenza and one-fourth that of HIV.

-“Early in the pandemic, when you talked to virologists, they said evolution would happen — but they thought that it would happen slowly,” said Ghady Haidar, an infectious-disease doctor at the University of Pittsburgh who treated one of the patients in the case studies.
+“Early in the pandemic, when you talked to virologists, they said evolution would happen — but they thought that it would happen slowly,” said Ghady Haidar, an infectious-diseases doctor at the University of Pittsburgh who treated one of the patients in the case studies.
 “That it’s happening much faster is extremely surprising.”

 New forms of viruses, called variants, arise from “mistakes,” such as substitutions or deletions of genetic material that occur in the copying process as the virus replicates, and they can happen at any time, in any place, in anyone.
 But the speed of the coronavirus’s evolution in recent months has led scientists to speculate that some kind of unanticipated situation — an especially hospitable environment or, on the flip side, new pressures on the virus — may be at play.